ToothlessRider/Sem_3_Notes/Deep_Learning_Notes.md

      - Unlike standard ReLU, Leaky ReLU allows small gradients for negative inputs, preventing the network from completely ignoring these inputs.

    - **Limitation**:
-     - The slope \( \alpha \) for negative values is fixed and may not always be optimal for all datasets or tasks.
+     - The slope $\alpha$  for negative values is fixed and may not always be optimal for all datasets or tasks.

 ![alt text](image-30.png)